BASILAHAMED/LumaPlaywright/README.md

 # LumaPlaywright

 ## Framework and Tools
-Playwright with Java Automation
+• Playwright Automation Framework with Java Language

-TestNG Framework with Extent Reports for generating reports Used Eclipse IDE - Maven Builded Project
+• TestNG Framework with Extent Reports for generating reports

+• Used Eclipse IDE - Maven Builded Project